bschreck/deep.sh/docs/faq.rst

 as recursive globbing is `new in Python 3.5 <https://docs.python.org/3/library/glob.html#glob.glob>`_

 To keep available packages independent from underlying environments, use the provided `xpip` alias in the same way as `pip` is installed.
-It will make sure that the installed packages are available to `xonsh`
+It will make sure that the installed packages are available to `deepsh`

-9. How to add xonsh into the context menu for Windows?
+9. How to add deepsh into the context menu for Windows?
 ------------------------------------------------------
 In Windows, there's a context menu support for opening a folder in a shell, such as `Open PowerShell window here`.
-You might want to have a similar menu that opens a folder in xonsh:
+You might want to have a similar menu that opens a folder in deepsh:

 .. image:: _static/context_menu_windows.png
    :width: 80 %